 Allison N. Miller

-I've just started as a G.C.
-Evans Instructor in the Department of Mathematics at Rice University, after receiving my PhD in May 2018 from the University of Texas at Austin, where my advisor was Cameron Gordon.
-During my PhD, I spent four months at the Hausdorff Institute in Bonn, Germany participating in the Knot Concordance and 4-manifolds group of the Junior Trimester in Topology in fall 2016.
+I received my PhD in May 2018 from the University of Texas at Austin, where my advisor was Cameron Gordon.
+During my PhD, I spent four months at the Hausdorff Institute in Bonn, Germany participating in the Knot Concordance and 4-Manifolds group of the Junior Trimester in Topology in fall 2016.